 The procedures specified in clause 5 and clause 6 apply to those messages which pass the checks described in clause 7.

-Clause 7 also specifies procedures for the handling of unknown, unforeseen, and erroneous Ethernet port management service (EPMS) and Bridge management service (BMS) data by the receiving entity.
-These procedures are called "error handling procedures", but in addition to providing recovery mechanisms for error situations they define a compatibility mechanism for future extensions of the EPMS or BMS.
+Clause 7 also specifies procedures for the handling of unknown, unforeseen, and erroneous port management service (PMS) and User plane node management service (UMS) data by the receiving entity.
+These procedures are called "error handling procedures", but in addition to providing recovery mechanisms for error situations they define a compatibility mechanism for future extensions of the PMS or UMS.

 Clauses 7.1 to 7.7 shall be applied in order of precedence.

 Detailed error handling procedures in the TSN AF are implementation dependent and may vary from network to network.
-However, when extensions of EPMS or BMS are developed, TSN AFs are assumed to have the error handling which is indicated in this clause as mandatory ("shall") and that is indicated as strongly recommended ("should").
+However, when extensions of PMS or UMS are developed, TSN AFs are assumed to have the error handling which is indicated in this clause as mandatory ("shall") and that is indicated as strongly recommended ("should").

 Also, the error handling of the TSN AF is only considered as mandatory or strongly recommended when certain thresholds for errors are not reached during a dedicated connection.